IkerGalardi/LMake/README.md

 # LMake
 First of all, this project is currently on **heavy development**.
 As such, this software is not meant to be runned on production.
-The first stable release is planned for the end of the year.
+The first stable release is planned for March.
 If you are using this software, all bug reports and suggestions are welcome!

 LuaMake or LMake is a statement based low level build system aimed to provide flexibility to modify all parts of how your binary is built.
 LMake is not a project generator, instead, invokes the compiler/linker when necesary.